Ancient furniture: Stools

-Stools did not come into being in Egypt until the 18th Dynasty.
-Still, the majority of people did not have chairs, so stools became a common option for comfortable seating.
+The majority of people did not have chairs, so stools became a common option for comfortable seating.
 They were usually made with four legs, a slightly curved seat, and latticework bracing.
 The most simple ones were made of three legs with a solid, flat, wooden slab seat.
 Another type of folding stool had crossed legs and a leather fabric seat.
 This stool used goose and duck heads to form the lower end of the seat.
 It is likely that this kind of stool was used for personal travel.
 Three small 18th Dynasty stools have plaited rush seats and short sturdy legs.
 Such stools, despite being six inches high and a foot square, were employed as seats rather than footstools.
 Other 18th Dynasty chairs had four slender cylindrical legs with waisted lower parts decorated with bands of incised rings.
 Light horizontal stretchers found within the legs indicate that all parts of the stool were the same in the three primary dimensions.
 This chair was made of a dark heavy hardwood, likely tamarisk, and a light softwood, possibly pine.
 The rushwork seats were made of string mesh and leather.
 Ceremonial stools would be blocks of stone or wood.
 If the stool was made out of wood it would have a flint seat.
 Footstools were made of wood.
 Stools used by the upper-class would have upward sweeping corners and woven leather seats, with a padded cushion on top.
-The Royal Footstool had enemies of Egypt painted on the footstool, allowing the Pharoah to symbolically crush them.
+The Royal Footstool had enemies of Egypt painted on the footstool, allowing the Pharaoh to symbolically crush them.